Dgcon 2015 - Speakers

 Lecture: Common-Mode Noise Suppression Using Metamaterials

-Shai Sayfan-Altman is an application engineer at ANSYS.
-His responsibilities include EMI, signal integrity and power delivery network analysis and characterization.
+Shai Sayfan-Altman is an application engineer at ANSYS and is responsible for EMI, signal integrity and power delivery network analysis and characterization.
 He develops new simulation flows for multi-physics scenarios.
-Shai gives support of ANSYS Electronics tools and provides consultancy, development and simulations services for Israeli companies in the above mentioned areas.
+Shai supports ANSYS Electronics tools and provides consulting, development and simulations services for Israeli companies in the above mentioned fields.

 Mr. Eli Recht, Chief Engineer, EMC Department, ELOP/Elbit